 The City of Charlotte's Public Safety Pay Plan, as shown in Attachments B, C, and D, covers all Police classes below the rank of Police Lieutenant and all Fire classes below the rank of Battalion Fire Chief.
 There are two components to the Public Safety Pay Plan.
 The first is progression through the steps, and the second is market adjustments to the steps.
-The following recommendations are made:
+The following changes are made:

 - All merit steps of the FY 2024 Public Safety Pay Plan to be funded. - Two market adjustments to the pay steps, each funded at 1.5 percent.
 The first adjustment effective July 1, 2023.
 The second adjustment effective January 6, 2024. - Revisions to Police steps effective July 1, 2023: - Eliminate Police Officer steps one and two.
-In FY 2024, to maintain internal equity, the eligible step date for Officers at steps 1, 2 and 3 will be adjusted. - o Merge Police Officer steps six and seven from two 5 percent steps to a 10 percent step. - Eliminate Police Sergeant step one and increase Police Sergeant step two an additional 2.5 percent. - Add a five percent step to the top of Police Sergeant. - Revisions to Police steps effective September 2, 2023: - Create Senior Police Officer III with a 5 percent step above Senior Police Officer II for eligible employees.
+In FY 2024, to maintain internal equity, the eligible step date for Officers at steps one, two, and three will be adjusted. - Merge Police Officer steps six and seven from two 5 percent steps to a 10 percent step (new step four). - Eliminate Police Sergeant step one and increase Police Sergeant step two an additional 2.5 percent. - o Add a five percent step to the top of Police Sergeant. - Revisions to Police steps effective September 2, 2023: - o Create Senior Police Officer III with a 5 percent step above Senior Police Officer II for eligible employees.
 Eligible Employees must be a Senior Police Officer II for at least one year. - Revisions to Police steps effective January 6, 2024: - Create Senior Police Officer IV with a 2.5 percent above Senior Police Officer III for eligible employees.
-Eligible employees must have been Senior Police Officers by June 30th 2020 to qualify for the new Senior Police Officer IV step. - Planned revisions to Police steps proposed for Fiscal Year 2025: - Increase Senior Police Officer IV to 5 percent above Senior Police Officer III and add eligibility for employees that achieved Senior Police Officer I between July 1st 2020 and June 30th 2021, and have been a Senior Police Officer III for at least one year, effective January 2025. - Adjust starting and top pay for Police Sergeant by 2.5 percent in January 2025. - Revisions to Fire steps effective November 11, 2023: - o Eliminate Fire Fighter I step one. - o Increase Fire Fighter I step two by 2.5 percent.
+Eligible employees must have been Senior Police Officers by June 30, 2020 to qualify for the new Senior Police Officer IV step. - Planned revisions to Police steps proposed for Fiscal Year 2025: - o Increase Senior Police Officer IV to 5 percent above Senior Police Officer III and add eligibility for employees that achieved Senior Police Officer I between July 1, 2020 and June 30, 2021, and have been a Senior Police Officer III for at least one year, effective January 2025. - Adjust starting and top pay for Police Sergeant by 2.5 percent in January 2025. - Revisions to Fire steps effective November 11, 2023: - o Eliminate Fire Fighter I step one and two.
+In FY 2024, to maintain internal equity, the eligible step date for steps 1, 2 and 3 of Fire Fighter I may be adjusted. - o Add 5 percent step to the top of Firefighter I and Fire Fighter II.

-- o Add 5 percent step to the top of Firefighter I and Fire Fighter II. - o Eliminate Firefighter II and Firefighter Engineer step one. - Merge Firefighter Engineer steps six and seven from two 2.5 percent steps to one 5 percent step. - o Increase Firefighter Engineer top step from 2.5 percent to 5 percent. - Eliminate Fire Captain step one. - Add a 2.5 percent step to the top of Fire Captain. - Planned revisions to Fire steps proposed for Fiscal Year 2025: - Add a 2.5 percent top step for Fire Engineer in November 2024. - Adjust starting and top pay for Fire Captain in November 2024.
+- o Eliminate Firefighter II and Firefighter Engineer step one. - Merge Firefighter Engineer steps six and seven from two 2.5 percent steps to one 5 percent step (new step five). - o Increase Firefighter Engineer step eight from 2.5 percent to 5 percent (new step six). - Eliminate Fire Captain step one and increase Fire Captain step two an additional 2.5 percent. - o Add a 2.5 percent step to the top of Fire Captain and Firefighter Engineer. - Planned revisions to Fire steps proposed for Fiscal Year 2025: - o Add 5 percent step to top of Fire Fighter I. - o Adjust top pay for Fire Engineer by 2.5 percent. - o Adjust starting and top pay for Fire Captain in November 2024.